Prime Day for 2021 has not been accounted yet, but it’s probably going to be a 48-hour event held in the middle of the

-6. Not only should you reprice your inventory to get more sales, you might want to reprice the inventory you have that will be charged a Long Term Storage Fee (LTSF).
-Remember, 0n August 15th Amazon will start charging you a rolling LTSF each month for all items you store in a FBA warehouse over 12 months, and Prime Day is a good way to try and off load some of your items that might be charged a LTSF if still in your inventory come August 15th.
+7. Not only should you reprice your inventory to get more sales, you might want to reprice the inventory you have that will be charged a Long Term Storage Fee (LTSF).
+Remember, every month on the 15th, Amazon will charge you a rolling LTSF each month for all items you store in a FBA warehouse over 12 months, and Prime Day is a good way to try and offload some of your items that might be charged a LTSF if still in your inventory come the 15th.

 8. Have realistic expectations for Prime Day sales.
 An increase of sales is expected, but overall it will most likely be a nice bump in sales.
 While some people might have a day filled with tons of amazing sales, that probably won’t be the norm.
 Don’t get caught up with checking your sales every 10 minutes to see if you have any new sales.
 And don’t fall into the trap of comparing your sales with others who are posting online.
 Remember, comparison is the thief of joy.
 Just enjoy the nice bump in sales and then get back on track with your overall goals for your Amazon business.